Cheers and Jeers: Rum and Booster Shots FRIDAY!

 -

-CHEERS to compassionate conservatism.
-On November 6, 1986, mediocre President Ronald Reagan did something decent by signing into law the Immigration Reform and Control Act which, among other things, provided amnesty to 3 million undocumented immigrants.
-Or as today's Republicans like to say, "Absolutely nothing happened on this date in 1986 so shut up, shut up, and shut up."

 CHEERS to home vegetation.
-Hooray!
-We can turn on our TVs again without getting smashed in the face with non-stop political ads.
-So what's the first thing we're doing tonight?
-Tuning into Chris Hayes and Rachel Maddow to get smashed in the face with political analysis.
-(Oy…I'm a lost cause.)
-Then at 10 on HBO's Real Time, Bill Maher talks with Sen. Amy Klobuchar (D-MN), Michael Eric Dyson, and Brown University economics professor Glenn Loury.Billy’s Hot Tip of the Week: Put all your money in two-ton cabinet TVs and mirrored walls.
-They’re totally poised to make a comeback.
+There's one single leaf still hangin' on for dear life in the backyard, and I refuse to start raking until it drops.
+So until then, it's weekend boob-tubage.
+As always, MSNBC is the place to go for details of any Friday night news dumps.
+On HBO's Real Time, Bill Maher talks with Kevin "Mr. Wonderful" O'Leary from Shark Tank, Tavis Smiley, and House Intelligence Committee chair Rep. Adam Schiff (D-CA).John Oliver wraps up another season of HBO’s ‘Last Week Tonight’ this weekend, and the mutant attack squirrels are NOT happy.

-The new movies and home videos, new and old, are all reviewed here at Rotten Tomatoes.
+The new movies (Kenneth Branagh’s Belfast and a new documentary on Julia Child top the list) and home videos are all reviewed here at Rotten Tomatoes.
+Jonathan Majors hosts SNL with musical guest Taylor Swift.
 The NFL schedule is here, the NBA schedule is here, and the NHL schedule is here.
-The Breeder’s Cup is tomorrow night at 8 on NBC.
-(I’m not familiar with it, but I think it’s wiener dogs doing two laps around the track.)
-Kieran Culkin hosts SNL with musical guest Ed Sheeran.

-Sunday on 60 Minutes: a report on “Carnegie Heroes” and how brain structure influences heroism.
-A ruthless debt collector visits Springfield on The Simpsons, while Stewie panics when he thinks he has a case of terminal cooties on Family Guy.
-And John Oliver is back at 11 with his post-election thoughts on HBO's Last Week Tonight.
+Also: tomorrow and Sunday afternoon, NBC lists a figure skating event as the "ISU Grand Prix," which I guess means figure skaters driving around the rink in Formula One cars???

+Sunday on 60 Minutes: a report on the reasons for the supply-chain crisis.
+Then on The Simpsons, things between Ned and Homer go from bad to worse, and Lois attends the funeral of her childhood nanny on Family Guy (hilarity ensues).
+Sunday on HBO: new episodes of Succession, Curb Your Enthusiasm, and the season finale (sob) at 11 of John Oliver's Last Week Tonight.
+But CBS owns the end of the weekend starting at 8:30 when it airs Adele: One Night Only, featuring new music and an interview with Oprah.
+I think you have to watch it or you'll be charged with Negligent Superstar Snubbing.
+I hear it's a felony.

 Now here's your Sunday morning lineup: